 Please cite U.S. Geological Survey/listed authors and give credit for the data.
 When appropriate, please consider co-authorship with the owners of the database.
-These data are the result of efforts by many of government and non-government participants in the field, including USGS and various researchers and managers.
+These data are the result of efforts by many government and non-government participants in the field, including USGS and various researchers and managers.
 All publications based on these data should acknowledge all of these efforts.
 If a publication is based solely on the analysis of this data, we suggest that you involve the authors of this data with the writing and/or review of the manuscript.
 We would also appreciate receiving notification of any publications or reports that make use of the data.

 Point_of_Contact: